 - In Ape and Essence by Aldous Huxley, the great powers, acting on the fatal motives of Progress and Nationalism, obliterated each other's civilizations with not only atomic bombs but Synthetic Plagues and plant diseases of all kinds.
 Some areas of the world, including New Zealand and Equatorial Africa, survived due to being too remote to be of any strategic importance; elsewhere, the increasingly mutated survivors refer to the catastrophe only as "the Thing."

-- The Books Of Ember are set 200 years after World Wars III, IV, V, and VI.
-If The Prophet Of Yonwood is anything to go by, the first of "The 4 Wars" was between the USA and a group called the Phalanx Nations, and went nuclear pretty fast.
+- The Books of Ember are set 200 years after World Wars III, IV, V, and VI.
+If The Prophet of Yonwood is anything to go by, the first of "The 4 Wars" was between the USA and a group called the Phalanx Nations, and went nuclear pretty fast.
 These wars, combined with The 3 Plagues, are what knocked civilization back to pre-industrial levels.

-- In the backstory to the Star Carrier series by William H. Keith, Jr., prior to the creation of the Terran Confederation, there were two Sino-Western Wars.
+- In the backstory to the Star Carrier series by Ian Douglas, prior to the creation of the Terran Confederation, there were two Sino-Western Wars.
 It's not clear if nuclear weapons were employed.
 If there were, they were likely of the tactical variety, as most cities remain intact.
 However, at the end of the second war, a Chinese spaceship maneuvers three asteroids to Colony Drop the Atlantic in order to devastate the coastal Western powers.
 Two of them are destroyed in Earth's orbit, but one (dubbed "Wormwood") splashes down in the Atlantic and devastates a number of American, European, and African coastal cities.
 China disavows ordering the attack, claiming the captain went rogue.
 However, they were never admitted to the Confederation, despite sending their ships to assist the Confederate Space Navy in a number of engagements against the Sh'daar Masters.

 - In the fourth novel, another global conflict happens when the (European-controlled) Confederation attempts to force the United States of North America in line.
 However, the Confederate use of illegal weapons (and then, of course, disavowing giving any such orders) and the unprovoked destruction of the North American capital causes Russia and North India to secede from the Confederation and ally with the USNA.
 The Chinese Hegemony and the Islamic Theocracy (both non-members) offer to ally with the USNA if the latter supports their petition to join the Confederation after the war.
 At the same time, Mexico and Honduras secede from the USNA to ally with the Confederation.